verilog-to-routing/vtr-verilog-to-routing/doc/tutorials/timing_simulation/index.rst

     $ vpr k6_N10_40nm.xml stereovision3.blif -gen_postsynthesis_netlist on

-Once VPR is completed we should see the generated verilog netlist and SDF:
+Once VPR has completed we should see the generated verilog netlist and SDF:

 .. code-block:: console